How It Works

 What is the minimum spend for a campaign?

-Direct campaigns start at $5,000.
-Programmatic buys have no minimum — you set CPM and budget through your DSP like any other inventory source.
+Direct pilots start at $25,000 for a typical eight-week flight, brief to attribution.
+Programmatic buys via OpenRTB have no minimum; the buyer sets CPM and budget through their DSP like any other inventory source.

 How do CPOs receive payment?